ColinPitrat/kalenji-gps-watch-reader/README.txt

        import all sessions available on the watch import=all

-      The later is longer if you don't want all sessions but it asks less questions so if you erase the sessions from your watch after importing them you will probably prefer it.
+      The latter is longer if you don't want all sessions but it asks less questions so if you erase the sessions from your watch after importing them you will probably prefer it.

    - Default trigger type
       Name: trigger